-ATRICURE, INC. AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+ATRICURE, INC. AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except per share amounts) (Unaudited)

 1. DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Nature of the Business-AtriCure, Inc. was incorporated in the State of Delaware on October 31, 2000.
 The "Company" or "AtriCure" consists of AtriCure, Inc. and its wholly-owned subsidiaries.
 The Company is an innovator in surgical treatments for atrial fibrillation (Afib) and left atrial appendage management (LAAM).
 The Company sells its products to medical centers globally through a direct sales force and distributors.